 Border malaria is defined as the malaria transmission or potential for transmission that takes place across or along borders between countries sharing a land border and is frequently cited as a challenge to malaria elimination.
 Countries nearing elimination often find their last few cases occurring along international borders with countries that have not achieved substantial reductions in malaria transmission [ref].

-In order to characterize border malaria and understand the factors that contribute to transmission and identify the best ways to address them, an ERG on Border Malaria was held in May 2018 [ref].
+In order to characterize border malaria and understand the factors that contribute to transmission and identify the best ways to address them, an Evidence review group (ERG) on Border Malaria was held in May 2018 [ref].